Fluorescence-lifetime imaging microscopy: Analysis

-Besides experimental difficulties, including the wavelength dependent instrument response function, mathematical treatment of the iterative de-convolution problem is not straight forward and it is a slow process which in the early days of FLIM made it impractical for a pixel-by-pixel analysis.
+Besides experimental difficulties, including the wavelength dependent instrument response function, mathematical treatment of the iterative de-convolution problem is not straightforward and it is a slow process which in the early days of FLIM made it impractical for a pixel-by-pixel analysis.

 Non fitting methods are attractive because they offer a very fast solution to lifetime estimation.
 One of the major and straightforward techniques in this category is the rapid lifetime determination (RLD) method.
 RLD calculates the lifetimes and their amplitudes directly by dividing the decay curve into two parts of equal width $\delta$t.
 The analysis is performed by integrating the decay curve in equal time intervals $\delta$t:

 Ii is the recorded signal in the i-th channel and K is the number of channels.
 The lifetime can be estimated using:

 For multi exponential decays this equation provides the average lifetime.
 This method can be extended to analyze bi-exponential decays.
 One major drawback of this method is that it cannot take into account the instrument response effect and for this reason the early part of the measured decay curves should be ignored in the analyses.
 This means that part of the signal is discarded and the accuracy for estimating short lifetimes goes down.